ahmedaboelfetouh/Academic-Projects/README.md

 			- Use a mobile-agent framework to implement the scenario provided in (i).
 			- Design an Application-Level Protocol (ALP) that models the interaction between the differentnodes in this system.
 			- Implement the ALP at each level of nodes using multi-threaded Java programming.

-	- Assignement 2 :
+	- Assignement 3 :
-	- Assignement 3 : Assume we need to calculate the value of sin(z), which can be computed by the following formula: 𝑐𝑜𝑠(𝑥) = ∑(−1)^𝑘𝑥^2𝑘/(2𝑘)! from 𝑘=0 to  ∞
+		- Assume we need to calculate the value of sin(z), which can be computed by the following formula: 𝑐𝑜𝑠(𝑥) = ∑(−1)^𝑘𝑥^2𝑘/(2𝑘)! from 𝑘=0 to  ∞
 		Write a C program that uses MPI parallelization to compute the value of cos(x) using the above formula.
 You need to get the upper value of i and the value of x from the user, where your program makes the computation by dividing i equally among the processes, it should use n processes to do this computation, where n is provided as input by user.
 Then, it displays the computed value of cos(x).
 You need to display to the user the value of cos(x) and the time taken by the program to compute it.
 You need also, to do the sequential version of this computation to the same accuracy, compute the time you program takes in each case, and compare the time for parallel version to the one computed in sequential version.
 Also, you need to discuss the differences in these times as the number of computing processes changes.